 What to Do Instead

-Landing pages are pages of your site that include forms and descriptive information about your downloadable content.
+Landing pages are pages of your site that include forms and descriptive information about your downloadable content or other engagement opportunities.
 When someone visits one of your landing pages, that means they're already interested in what you have to offer.
 So interested, in fact, that most of them will fill out a form that includes their contact information in order to access your offer.

 When you collect this kind of information, you can easily categorize new leads and send them to your sales team in a way that makes it much easier to follow up relevantly, personably and effectively.

 Your website has so much potential!
-If you've contemplated a website overhaul or are looking to build a site form the ground up, consider working with someone who displays a proven track record of successfully helping businesses optimize websites for lead generation, conversions and revenue generation.
+If you've contemplated a website redesign or are looking to build a site from the ground up, consider working with someone who displays a proven track record of successfully helping businesses optimize websites for lead generation, conversions and revenue generation.